tamerh/d3CircleLayout/README.md

 # d3CircleLayout

 a layout on top of d3.pack layout to make circles visually more visible for some cases.
-Test with d3 version 3.
+Tested with d3 version 3.

 #### Usage